 - That you will live together throughout the applicants stay in the UK

 - That the applicant does not intend to stay in the UK beyond any permission granted to their partner (the Graduate)

 If your dependant is applying as a dependant child they must meet relationship requirement:

-The child must be applying at the same time as the depandent child of a Graduate or dependent of a Graduate.
+- The child must be applying at the same time as the dependant child of a Graduate or dependent of a Graduate.

-As evidence that the relationship between parent and child will have been established in the previous Dependant application, providing a birth certificate is not required as part of the Graduate dependent application.
+- As evidence that the relationship between parent and child will have been established in the previous dependant application, providing a birth certificate is not required as part of the Graduate dependant application.

-If the child has been born in the UK to the Graduate or Student or the Graduate or Student dependant they must provide a full UK birth certificate showing names of both parents.
+- If the child has been born in the UK to the Graduate or Student dependant they must provide a full UK birth certificate showing names of both parents.

 Dependants will not need to show financial evidence with their application.

 If the dependant has been sponsored by a Government or international agency for their Student dependant visa they will need to provide the sponsor’s consent that they can apply for the Graduate dependant visa.

 Graduate dependants are permitted to work (except as a professional sportsperson or sports coach) and study (subject to the ATAS condition in Appendix ATAS in the Immigration rules).